 This letter was shared with our Ascend Fellows, Network Partners, and community.

 Today is exactly one week since nearly 160 million Americans cast their vote.
 This will go down as one of the most historic and hotly contested presidential elections our nation has ever seen.
-With much work ahead, the heart of democracy is stronger than ever.
-Far from being disengaged, people want to feel seen and heard.
+In the face of unprecedented challenges, people, especially Black, Brown and Indigenous people, voted and civically engaged with courage and conviction.
+People want to feel seen and heard.
 When we speak to them, they respond, and they show up in record numbers.
 Like many of you, over the weekend, I rejoiced watching people in cities, suburbs, and towns, and across race, generation, gender, national origin, and economic station take to the streets dancing, honking horns, banging pots.
 Together, we took a stand for values-based leadership.

-Even in communities where a majority of citizens voted for a different election outcome, there are leaders willing to be guided by stronger, higher values and ready to serve children and families who need our full support and sustained investment.
+With so much work ahead, our county called for stronger, higher values and the need to serve children and families with our full collective support and sustained investment.
 This sort of leadership is what Ascend at the Aspen Institute has always stood for.
 We know it will be even more important in the days and months ahead as we go about the work of healing, restoration, and rebuilding.
 Now, we begin the work of ascending together.

 In the face of the ongoing and inequitable impact of COVID, polarized political rhetoric and pernicious and painful racism, the surge of people who voted and organized with passion and purpose is inspiring.
 We now have the opportunity to make it possible for each family to live their best life.
 We have an open invitation to choose the path that leads to health and prosperity and to choose to confront and dismantle racism, sexism, classism and all forms of oppression in our structures, systems, and actions.
 Never before have we had such visible reminders of the promise of leadership and diversity at the highest levels of leadership.
 With the election of our first Black and Indian-American woman Vice-President, we the people have made clear our desire to see the fullness of our humanity represented in who makes the decisions that impact our lives and visible diversity at the highest levels of leadership.